EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.nearest_coo

-nearest_coo function                                                   ephem Description: Given a list of coordinates (with arbitrary number of dimensions), search for the coordinate in list which is
+nearest_coo function                                                   ephem Description: Given a list of coordinates (with arbitrary number of dimensions), search for the coordinate in list which is the nearest to a given (single) coordinate.